You are here.

-When my grandfather acquired it, he planted trees.
+When my grandfather acquired it in the early 1960s, it was filled with young trees.
 These were mostly Norway spruces, meant as future firewood.
 Norway spruce is not an endemic tree in these areas, but they did very well nonetheless.

 Fireplaces were replaced with central heating, and the spruces never got cut down.
 The Plot became a little forest, albeit a dark and empty one.
 The tree tops blocked the sunlight, the tree trunks became straight, barren columns.